 The Purdue Agricultural Communication Program

-Prepare for a career that serves industry and society by promoting awareness and understanding of food, agriculture, and science.
+Prepare for a career that serves industry and society by promoting awareness and understanding of food, agriculture, natural resources, and science.

 In Agricultural Communication, you will receive excellent advising from caring staff.
 You will develop marketable communication skills through a flexible curriculum, diverse coursework, and competitive internships.
 Our graduates are professional communicators for agricultural organizations, agribusiness firms, government, mass media, and advertising and public relations agencies who are proficient in our core competencies.

-Agricultural Communication graduates have the advantage of excelling in communication, science, and agricultural courses — a combination future employers value.
+Agricultural Communication graduates have the advantage of excelling in communication, science, natural resources, and agricultural courses — a combination future employers value.

-According to the most recent data, graduates from our department enjoyed high placement starting salaries near $47,681; (Purdue Agriculture Employment Summary).
+According to the most recent data (2021), graduates from our department enjoyed starting salaries near $48,000; (Purdue Agriculture Employment Summary, 2021).

 Although part of a large university, the Purdue Agricultural Communication program offers a small, close-knit community.
-Some of the benefits of Agricultural Communication at Purdue include personalized advising, small class sizes, and individual attention to help you achieve your career goals.
+Some benefits of our program include personalized advising, small class sizes, and individual attention to help you achieve your career goals.

 If you would like to play an influential role in that change, Agricultural Communication could be just the career choice for you.